New! Nature activities for young children.

 The guide also provides valuable appendices, such as tested techniques for engaging early learners, tips for outdoor learning, bringing nature inside, and woodworking, that not only support the activities, but can serve as a resource in a range of situations.

-This 176-page guide can be purchased from Shop.PLT.org in Spring 2022.
-Alternatively, you can receive a Trees & Me guide, along with state-specific tools and resources, by attending one of the many in-person and virtual professional development opportunities offered by PLT State programs.
+This 176-page guide can be purchased from Shop.PLT.org.
+Alternatively, receive a copy by attending one of the many in-person and virtual professional development opportunities offered by PLT State programs.

 In these hands-on (and fun!) workshops, you will build your knowledge, skills, and confidence for leading activities outdoors.
 You’ll practice using PLT materials while also gaining insights from facilitators and peers.
 Find contact information for your state at https://www.plt.org/yourstate.